codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 Generally speaking, you'll want your table to have Keys.
 This is accomplished with $forge->addKey('field').
-The optional second parameter set to TRUE will make it a primary key and the third parameter set to TRUE will make it a unique key.
+The optional second parameter set to true will make it a primary key and the third parameter set to true will make it a unique key.
 Note that addKey() must be followed by a call to createTable().

 Multiple column non-primary keys must be sent as an array.
 Sample output